Joseph Kahahawai

-Joseph "Joe" Kahahawai Jr. (25 December 1909 – 8 January 1932) was a Native Hawaiian prizefighter accused of the rape of Thalia Massie.
+Joseph Kahahawai Jr. (25 December 1909 – 8 January 1932) was a Native Hawaiian prizefighter accused of the rape of Thalia Massie.
 He was abducted and killed after an inconclusive court case ended with a hung jury mistrial.

 Early life

 Kahahawai was born in rural Maui, 25 December 1909.
 His family moved to Honolulu and Kahahawai's parents divorced.
 He lived with his mother, who later remarried, while Kahahawai remained in contact with his father.
 He lived in the Kalihi-Palama area where he was part of the Kauluwela gang, in this case "gang" was simply known as a group of friends.
 After attending Kauluwela school, Kahahawai attended Saint Louis School through an athletic scholarship to play for the high school football team, building up a positive reputation.
 Due to the Great Depression, Kahahawai never graduated and worked various jobs.
 He also enlisted in the Territorial National Guard.
 As a boxer, Kahahawai fought both professionally under the name "Joe Kalani" and as a member of the 298th Infantry Regiment.